tomlurge/visionion/README.md

  (no workaround: we have to avoid arrays if they aren't really necessary)

-**Preparing the import tables**
+### Indexing the import tables
 During mapReduce MongoDB can only take advantage of two indices: one covering the query and one covering the sort.
 For that reason the import collection will need to be indexed by date to support the query.
 Sort is less clear (to me).
-Maybe an index over type woud be beneficial.
+Maybe an index over type would be beneficial.

-**Aggregation**
+### Aggregation
 Aggregation of the imported data is necessary for several reasons:
 . the imported server data is ordered by individual server by date but most of the time we will not want to look at individual servers but at all servers or at a subset of servers sharing certain attributes during a given timespan.
 . the imported data reflects only a certain view on the underlying network, highly influenced by how the data is collected.
 A visualization needs to provide other and more diverse perspectives and the imported data has to be aggregated in different shapes and combinations to support the visualization accordingly.
 A well prepared database is a prerequisite for a responsive and interactive visualization.